Q: I need to integrate my CRM with MailUp. How should I do? Is there any documentation available on this subject?

 Q: My system requires a type of integration not included in this document.
 Can it be developed anyway?

 A: Our technicians can analyze and evaluate any custom integration between MailUp and other external systems.
-If the requested development can be used by other customers as well, no additional fees will be charged to the customer asking for it.
+If the requested development can be used by other customers as well, you will not be charged any additional fee.

 Q: Can I install MailUp in my server farm and personalize it?